robamemar94/omdb_api/readme.md

 ## Overview

 This is a simple Movie API that allows you to perform operations related to movies, such as retrieving a list of movies, adding a new movie, or deleting a movie.
 Additionally, it includes functionality to register and log in users.
+This API is implemented without using any Python frameworks, providing a straightforward approach to handling HTTP requests and responses.
 ## API Information

 - **API Version**: 1.0.0